Shop Subscribe

 A Place for Everything…

 …And everything in its place.
 These teachers have everything properly labeled and in its place.
 Their files are filed under specific categories and subcategories.
 These are the teachers with whom no student is going to get away with anything in their class.
 They have a set of rules and those rules will be followed.
 This doesn’t mean they aren’t fun and their students like them any less.
-It just means students will have an understanding of the boundaries.
+It just means students will have very clear understanding of the boundaries.

 How Can You Find Anything on this Desk?